 The one thing that is becoming clear as we prepare to return to work after Covid-19 is that the workplace we left will not be the same one that we are returning to.
 The world of work will be significantly different in a post Covid-19 world.
-Using Lean principles organizations can not only adapt to the new realities but emerge as leaders in their industries as we enter uncertain economic times.
-There are six key principles that all organizations will be required to adapt to regardless of their current progress on their Lean Journey, including Customer Centric Processes, Flexible and Cross Trained Workforce, Streamlined Layout with FIFO, Supply Chain Integration, 5S and Cost Reduction through Continuous Improvement.
-Each of the principles are reviewed below to provide guidance to organizations as we all prepare for the easing of the Covid – 19 restrictions and our return to work.
+Using Lean principles, organizations can not only adapt to the new realities but emerge as leaders in their industries as we enter uncertain economic times.
+There are six key principles that all organizations will be required to adapt to regardless of their current progress on their Lean Journey: Customer Centric Processes, Flexible and Cross Trained Workforce, Streamlined Layout with FIFO, Supply Chain Integration, 5S and Cost Reduction through Continuous Improvement.
+Each of these principles are reviewed below to provide guidance to organizations as we all prepare for the easing of the Covid-19 restrictions and our return to work.

 Organizations are going to have to be nimble and responsive to new customer demands and preferred delivery methods (virtual, home delivery, touchless to name a few).
 For many organizations, the new requirements are going to necessitate a complete overhaul of the goods and services delivery.
 Customers are going to demand “touchless” service and require that social distancing spaces be provided in addition to limiting wait times due to long line ups.
 This will require that organizations adapt to “single piece flow” rather than batch processing of customers and their orders.
 This may create new customer processes that organizations had not previously considered to level the customer demand.
 This could look like creating scheduled times to service customers or moving the delivery of goods or services directly to the customer through home delivery or virtualization.